Piebald-AI/awesome-gemini-cli/README.md

 <!--**Developed something cool for Gemini CLI?**  Add it to this list!
 See [Contributing.](#contributing)-->

-> We'll create a new release highlighting **new entries** each week.
-Star this repository to receive **release notifications** for the new entries in your GitHub dashboard!
+> :tada: We'll create a new release highlighting **new entries** each week. :star2: Star this repository to receive **release notifications :bell:** for the new entries in your GitHub dashboard!

 ## Contents